GinjaNinja32/EmptyEpsilonScripts/README.md

 `hook-sys`: provides the hook system implementation, but no default events.
 `hook`: imports the system and integrates it with EE.

 Modules targeting `hook` that do not use predefined entity hooks should `require "hook-sys"` so that they can be used in non-`hook` scripts.
+They should also specify which hooks they use so that non-`hook` scenarios can trigger them correctly.

+### debug
+Provides debug utilities including centralised debug toggle management and a pretty-printer.

+### stdext
+Provides useful extensions to the Lua standard library that are not covered by `batteries`.

 ## Main Modules
 Libraries and large game subsystems relevant across multiple scenario types.